-Neglect differs from abuse in that usually parents and caregivers do not intentionally mean to harm children in their care.
+Neglect differs from abuse in that often parents and caregivers do not intentionally mean to harm children in their care.

 Neglect usually results from a combination of factors such as poor parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
 Neglect often occurs in poor families experiencing financial and environmental stresses, particularly those in which parents also have untreated mental health disorders (typically depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
-Mania is characterized... read more , or schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more ), use drugs or have an alcohol use disorder, or have limited intellectual capacity.
+Mania is characterized... read more , or schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more ), have a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more , or have limited intellectual capacity.
 Children in single-parent families may be at risk of neglect due to a lower income and fewer available resources.

-Children who are born in poverty to a young, single parent are at highest risk of physical abuse.
+Poverty and young, single parenthood are associated with higher risks of physical abuse.
 Family stress contributes to physical abuse.
 Stress may result from unemployment, frequent moves, social isolation from friends or family members, or ongoing family violence.
-Children who are difficult (irritable, demanding, or hyperactive) or who have special needs (developmental or physical disabilities) are more likely to be physically abused.
+Parents may be more easily frustrated by and therefore may be more physically abusive toward children who have difficult behaviors (irritable, demanding, or hyperactive) or who have special needs (developmental or physical disabilities).

 Physical abuse is often triggered by a crisis in the midst of other stresses.
 A crisis may be a loss of a job, a death in the family, or a discipline problem.
-Parents who use drugs or alcohol may behave impulsively and uncontrollably toward their children.
+Parents who have a substance use disorder may behave impulsively and uncontrollably toward their children.
 Children whose parents have mental health problems are also at increased risk of being abused.

 Parents who were neglected or abused as children may not be emotionally mature or may have low self-esteem.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
 As a result, they may have unrealistic expectations of what their children can provide for them, they may become frustrated easily and have poor impulse control, and they may be unable to give what they never received.

-Any action with a child that is for the sexual gratification of an adult or a significantly older or more powerful child is considered sexual abuse (see Pedophilia Pedophilia Pedophilic disorder is characterized by recurring, intense sexually arousing fantasies, urges, or behavior involving children (usually 13 years old or younger).
+Any action with a child that is for the sexual gratification of an adult or a significantly older (developmentally or chronologically) or more powerful child is considered sexual abuse (see Pedophilia Pedophilia Pedophilic disorder is characterized by recurring, intense sexually arousing fantasies, urges, or behavior involving children (usually 13 years old or younger).
 Pedophiles may be attracted to... read more ).
-It includes

 Penetrating the child's vagina, anus, or mouth